 5. Challenge your agents to make their own Olympic torch

-Challenging your agents to make their own Olympic torch is a fun way to keep them busy between calls.
+Another great game for DIY office Olympics is challenging your agents to make their own Olympic torch is a fun way to keep them busy between calls.

 You can challenge agents individually across the week, or invite teams to make a torch together in a time-bound race in the breakout room.

 You can then reward prizes for the best torches.

 Here are some links to some useful, free resources to help you decorate your contact centre:

 If you are trying to improve cross-team relationships in your contact centre, it can help to give 2 teams the same country to support (and gain points for).
 This should give them a fun excuse to get to know each other better.

 6. Set up a photo booth with an Olympic-themed background and celebrity masks

 Set up a fun photo booth in your contact centre for a bit of Olympic-themed silliness.
 This could feature a backdrop of the host country, some fun celebrity masks, a podium and some medals.
 You can also invite your agents to come in in fancy dress for photo day.